 Directions to the University can be found here

-The first year accommodation guarantee is for those students who apply to us through UCAS and choose Aston University as their CF (firm choice) and reply to us confirming they want accommodation and to study with us by a certain date in July and August each year.
-Students who choose us as CI (insurance) of come to Aston through Clearing are not guaranteed a place on campus although we endeavour to accommodate them each year and offer extensive support in finding alternatives via our Students’ Guild Advice and Representation Centre, if places on campus are full.
+The first year accommodation guarantee is for those students who apply to us through UCAS, choose Aston University as their CF (firm choice) and reply to us confirming they want accommodation by a certain date in July/August each year.
+Students who choose us as CI (insurance) or come to Aston through Clearing are not guaranteed a place on campus although we endeavour to accommodate them each year and we offer extensive support in finding alternatives via our Students’ Union Advice and Representation Centre, if places on campus are full.
 The vast majority of other UK Universities only guarantee accommodation for first years who choose them as CF (ie not CI and Clearing students).

-We also have a number of places available for final year students with priority given to students returning in their 4th year from their year abroad or placement year outside Birmingham.
+We also have a number of places available for returning students with priority given to students returning in their 4th year from their year abroad or placement year outside Birmingham.